 A textual, exegetical, hermeneutical, and theological study of selected quotations of the Old Testament in the New Testament.
 May also be credited in the Department of New Testament Studies or the Department of Bible Exposition.
-Prerequisites: OT101 Elements of Hebrew I, OT102 Elements of Hebrew II, and NT101- NT102 Elements of Greek.
+Prerequisites: OT102 Elements of Hebrew II and NT102 Elements of Greek II.
 3 hours.